Installation

 For local development, start with the CLI login:

-1npx bundle-drop init --token bdp_pat_xxxAfter you run bundle-drop login or bundle-drop init, Bundle Drop will try to handle the setup for you:
+npx bundle-drop init --token bdp_pat_xxxAfter you run bundle-drop login or bundle-drop init, Bundle Drop will handle the setup for you:

 - If your account has access to multiple organizations or projects, the CLI will ask you to choose the right ones with the arrow keys and Enter.